dotnet/aspnetcore/README.md

     </RestoreSources>
 ```

-Or in a NuGet.config in the same director as the solution file:
+Or in a NuGet.config in the same directory as the solution file:

 ```
 <?xml version="1.0" encoding="utf-8"?>